KeithTAllen/csc241-ideal-BST/README.md

 ascending Integers.
 1, 2, 3 works just
 as well as 10, 20, 30.

+The greatest number of elements it seems to be able to handle is 2^16-1 or 65535 elements.
+131071 would be the next increment in the pattern, but an index out of bounds exception occurs with a value of -131069.

 Is this useful, who knows?
 But it is more of a proof of concept than anything else.